Episode #40: World-Class Routers

 The Gryphon products have (as of this writing) nearly 2300 positive reviews on Amazon and earned 4.5-out-of-5-stars ratings.
 Over on Tom’s Guide, the Gryphon gets high marks for its speed and parental controls.
 As an owner and user, I understand the praise, so let’s explore a bit deeper…

 They’re easy to set up.
 Back in the day (two years ago), I’d have to go through a ridiculous process to set up the Linksys router in my office.
 If you think I’m exaggerating, have a look at this actual “help” page on the Linksys website.
 Oy.
 By comparison, setting up a new Gryphon router happens in seconds using their app on your smartphone.
-Launch the app, turn your router upside down, scan the code located there (called a “QR” code) and… you’re off and running:
+Launch the app, turn your router upside down, scan the code located there (called a “QR” code), and… you’re off and running:

 It’s designed to easily manage individuals and groups.
 If you have different needs for different people in your home or office, Gryphon has you covered.
 Create a profile for each person or, if you prefer, your entire family.
 Based on the hardware each person uses, you can identify and add them into Gryphon’s system.
 Need to group different people?
 No problem: you can designate individuals, members of your family, or guests on your network.
-You can set what each person and family group can have view on the Interwebs.
+You can set what each person and family group is permitted to view on the Interwebs.
 Nice!

 Block unsafe content from the web.
 Above, you can see how I’ve set up my Gryphon.
 First, at left, I’ve created an account named “David” and tied that to my Macbook Pro and iPhone.
 To change the settings for any user, click the gear icon (circled in blue).
-At center, you can see my user settings: I’ve told the Gryphon to treat me me as a high school student.
-At right, you can see that this designation grants me access to social media but NOT to websites which feature violence, drugs, gambling or porn.
+At the center, you can see my user settings: I’ve told the Gryphon to treat me as a high school student.
+At right, you can see that this designation grants me access to social media but NOT to websites that feature violence, drugs, gambling, or porn.
 In your home, create user accounts and levels of access that you feel are best for each individual.

 Manage screen time and application control.
 Gryphon’s smartphone app allows you decide, not your children, to decide when they’ll have access to the Internet on any of their devices to the internet.
 This even includes one-touch pausing of the internet, a super convenient tool.
 Even better, once your kids DO have Internet access, perhaps you have preferences regarding social media.
 Let’s say, for example, that you want your kiddos to have access to Facebook and Discord, but not to Fortnite, Minecraft, or Reddit?
-Not a problem: Gryphon’s smartphone app provides application level control for about 25 different platforms.
+Not a problem: Gryphon’s smartphone app provides application-level control for about 25 different platforms.
 Just click the “Apps Control” button inside any user’s settings to gain access to this list.

 It’s worth noting that, for an additional fee, Gryphon provides some pretty worthy additional features in the form of yearly subscriptions which you can purchase here.